Policy and Management of Hydraulic Fracturing

 Natural gas development research and activities at the School of Public Affairs at the University of Colorado - Denver

 - Understanding the Politics of Shale Gas Development.
 Dr. Heikkila and Dr. Weible lead an investigation into policy networks and the framing of news media surrounding current natural gas developments in the United States using hydraulic fracturing.
-Additionaly, a clearinghouse of publications on the subject of hydraulic fracturing, shale gas, and natural gas development is underway.
+Additionally, a clearinghouse of publications on the subject of hydraulic fracturing, shale gas, and natural gas development is underway.
 This research is a result of a grant awarded by the Sloan Foundation.

 - Reports and publications